Tra-G/IMDB-clone/README.md

-# linkedln-clone
+# IMDB-clone
-This is a website built using React, Redux, Authentication, Firebase, CSS, and more.
+This is a website built using NextJs13 and CSS modules.